ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 - Collaborated with ShengZhe and Huanlong on first version of Random Forest Model
 - Work on the first version of ReadMe
 - Worked on the first version of Decision Tree/ SVM ReadMe
-- Fix on Final version of ReadMe
+- Fix and upload final version of ReadMe